Large site logo

 Sources:

-Treatment of Palestinian prisoners in Israeli Jails
+Treatment of Palestinian prisoners in Israeli jails

 Recent reports have shown Palestinian men captured by the IDF in the recent conflict.
 But Israel has held Palestinian prisoners for a long time, and reports of abuses are common.
 Elsewhere I note the reaction to a prisoner's rape being reported to the US.